reddog-io/RedDog.Search/README.md

 RedDog.Search
 =============

 This library interacts with the Microsoft Azure Search REST API.
-It will allow you to do manage indexes, populate indexes and execute queries.
+You can use the library to manage indexes, populate indexes and execute queries.

 ## Getting Started